SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 ---

 Sumo Logic provides flexible account types within its Cloud Flex Credits packaging for any size organization.
 A **credit** is a unit of measure that tracks use, whether data ingested (GB), storage, or metrics, throughout a contract period.
 Credits can be used as needed for your desired purpose.
-This allows you to manage your account without unnecessary waste.
+This allows you to carefully manage your account.

 This page provides information on the Cloud Flex Credits account types you can choose, and then explains how to monitor and manage your account.